emcf/thepipe/README.md

 - `--mathpix` (optional): Extract images, tables, and math from PDFs using [Mathpix](https://docs.mathpix.com/#process-a-pdf).
 - `--text_only` (optional): Do not extract images from documents or websites.
 Additionally, image files will be represented with OCR instead of as images.

-To use the pipe from Python:
+To use the pipe from Python with a language model, simply run

 ```python
 import openai